GLPRL/AdvProg1-5/README.md

 Dekel Schreiber

 In this task, there will be five algorithms for calculating vectors, in different approaches.
-We receive a unclassified CSV file format of some archtype of items to classify, according to a existing CSV file loaded in the server.
+The client selects the test and train files: the earlier is already classified, the latter is to be classified.

-Each vector in the unclassified CSV will be classified, according to known algorithms and number of closest neighbors, and then will be saved/displayed to the user.
+Each vector in the unclassified CSV will be classified, according to known algorithms and number of closest neighbors, and the user can modify calculation variables (Algorithm and amount of neighbors), display the info or save to file.

 Comparisons can be made between a single archtype, as each has their own attributes to compare.

-# UPDATE

 ### Compliation Instructions:
 First, clone/download zip of the repository,